saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 ---
 ### `--shared-tunnel`
-__Description__: Allows other users of the tunnel owner to use the tunnel.
+__Description__: Allows users other than the tunnel owner to use the tunnel.
 For more information, see [Sharing Sauce Connect Proxy Tunnels](/basics/acct-team-mgmt/sauce-connect-proxy-tunnels).<br/>
 __Shorthand__: `-s`